erhant/moonmath/zero-knowledge/README.md

 # Chapter 8: Zero-Knowledge Protocols

 For this section, you need Circom and SnarkJS, see [chapter 2](../software-used/) for installations.
 I'm using SnarkJS v0.7.3 and Circom v2.1.8.
 Also use this directory as your active directory when working with the solution code below.
+You can run all the scripts here at once with `./run.sh`.

 ## Exercise 114